 3.- Explain the results of the experiment.

+In the first potato was nothing so there have been no changes.
 In the second one we put salt, we can observe that the water that is inside of the potato has gone out.
 The cell of the potato has become flaccid.

 In the third one we put distilled water, this water have been disappear and the cell become turgid.